Rogers Communications Inc. v. Voltage Pictures, LLC, et al.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

 The respondent movie producers allege that persons are engaging in illegal file sharing of their movies over the Internet.
 They have initiated a proposed class proceeding claiming declaratory, injunctive and other relief against a proposed representative respondent whose identity was unknown to them.
-They brought a motion for an order compelling the applicant (“Rogers”) to disclose any and all contact and personal information of a Rogers customer associated with an identified Internet protocol address and specified times and dates.
+They brought a motion for an order compelling the appellant (“Rogers”) to disclose any and all contact and personal information of a Rogers customer associated with an identified Internet protocol address and specified times and dates.
 The respondents and Rogers are at odds over whether Rogers should be compensated for providing the disclosure.

 - Date modified: